-I’m pretty confident it could bring any kind of fritters to the next level, but on these sweetcorn fritters, I know it for sure.
-Don’t skip it!
+I'm pretty confident it could bring any kind of fritters to the next level, but on these corn fritters, I know it for sure.
+Don't skip it!

-These sweetcorn fritters are a total breeze to prep, and your whole journey from measuring the ingredients to biting into a hot crunchy fritter will take you no more than 15 minutes.
+These quick and easy corn fritters are a total breeze to prep, and your whole journey from measuring the ingredients to biting into a hot crunchy fritter will take you no more than 15 minutes.

-Stir the sweetcorn, red chili, cilantro and spring onion into the batter, and mix until just combined.
+- Stir the sweetcorn kernels, red chili, cilantro and spring onion into the batter, and mix until just combined.

-Heat a medium skillet with just enough olive oil to coat the pan, then place one spoonful of the batter into the pan, and flatten it down with a spatula to shape it into a patty.
+- Heat the oil in a medium skillet (it should be enough to coat the pan), then place one spoonful of the batter into the pan, and flatten it down with a spatula to shape it into a patty.

 It will probably take you more to read the whole recipe than actually making it.
 But I promise it's worth it!

-Ready in just 15 minutes and made with super simple ingredients, these tasty and crispy sweetcorn fritters will easily become a family favourite!
+Ready in just 15 minutes and made with super simple ingredients, these tasty and crispy corn fritters will easily become a family favourite!

 Yes!
 In fact, these sweetcorn fritters freeze beautifully.